-The contract issued pursuant to this proposal will be awarded to the vendor whose aggregate technical and cost score is the highest among all the proposals rated within each technical assistance region.
-If NYSED exercises the right to request best and final offers, the contract must be issued to the vendor with the highest aggregate technical and financial score within each technical assistance region that results from the best and final offer.
+The contract issued pursuant to this proposal will be awarded to the vendor whose aggregate technical and cost score is the highest among all the proposals rated.
+If NYSED exercises the right to request best and final offers, the contract must be issued to the vendor with the highest aggregate technical and financial score that results from the best and final offers received.

-In the event that more than one proposal obtains the highest aggregate score in a region, the contract will be awarded to the vendor in that group of highest aggregate scores whose budget component reflects the lowest overall cost.
+In the event that more than one proposal obtains the highest aggregate score, the contract will be awarded to the bidder in that group of highest aggregate scores whose budget component reflects the lowest overall cost.